Voivodeship of Maramureș

 The Voivodeship of Maramureș (Voievodatul Maramureșului, or Maramureșul voievodal), was a Romanian voivodeship centered in the region of the same name within the Kingdom of Hungary.
-It was the most powerful Romanian entity in or around Transylvania during its time.
+It was the most powerful and well-organized Romanian entity in the broader area of Transylvania during the 14th century.
 The Voivodeship of Maramureș was established in 1343.
-It was ultimately disestablished around 1402 and supplanted with Máramaros County.
+It was ultimately disestablished and supplanted with the Hungarian Máramaros County.

-The Voivodeship of Maramureș was subdivided into the keneziates of Bârjava, Bogdăneștilor (at the valley of the Tisza and Vișeu rivers), Câmpulung, Cosău, Mara, Talabor and Varalia.
-Two noblemen from the voivodeship, Dragoș and Bogdan were crucial in the founding of the Principality of Moldavia and overthrowing Hungarian rule east of the Carpathians, respectively.